francobg7/Mundo-visual/README.md

 # - E-commerce Platform

-**Mundo Visual** is a modern e-commerce platform focused on wholesale product sales.
+**** is a modern e-commerce platform focused on wholesale product sales.
 It includes a client-facing storefront and a powerful admin dashboard.

 ## 🧾 Overview